bkuhlmann/dotfiles/README.md

    `bin/run i` instead.
 0. Run: `bin/run c`.
 This will display file differences (if any -- usually, should only be excluded files).
-0. Run: `bashs`.
-This will apply updates to the shell.
+0. Run: `exec $SHELL`.
+This will apply updates to the current shell.
-0. Change to the root directory where all projects are stored and run `gia` to re-initialize repositories with new Git Hook updates.

 ## Usage